brinda0815/myCityApplication/README.md

 6)i have taken http data for grid, but it's response data is not enough to show search functionality,hence i have push data through mockdata as well.

-P.S: I have not much focused on UI part , but we can definitely enhance screen UI which can attract user.
+P.S: I have not much focused on UI part , but we can definitely enhance screen UI which can give better user experience.